DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-1.md

 We structured the analysis into four parts:

 1. Shortlisting

-- identifying the location of our users​
+    - identifying the location of our users
-- identifying areas with ‘high value’ users​
+    - identifying areas with ‘high value’ users

-2. Representativeness​
+2. Representativeness

-- assessing how representative of the placement school population our shortlisted areas are​
+    - assessing how representative of the placement school population our shortlisted areas are

-3. Expansion of shortlisted areas​
+3. Expansion of shortlisted areas

-- assessing the potential for improving the representativeness of our sample area by expanding to a second region​
+    - assessing the potential for improving the representativeness of our sample area by expanding to a second region

 4. Implications of selected area

 ## Shortlisting

-We define high-value areas as locations that:​
+We define high-value areas as locations that:

-- have lots of service users (placement schools and providers).​
+- have lots of service users (placement schools and providers).
-- provide a high amount of service ‘use’ and data for the resources required to onboard them​
+- provide a high amount of service ‘use’ and data for the resources required to onboard them

-Schools: ​
+Schools:

-- many placement schools in a local area​
+- many placement schools in a local area
-- high average number of placements per school​
+- high average number of placements per school

-​Providers: ​
+Providers:

-- many providers in a local area​
+- many providers in a local area
 - a high number of associated placement schools located in the same area as the provider

 We define this as a Local Hub.
 This would indicate the provider is active in its local area and would be more likely to engage with a service in that region.